A Gift of Dragons: Ever the Twain

 "Ever the Twain" was the only story original to the collection.
 It tells of twins, Neru and Nian, who are inseparable.
-The brother Neru dreams of being a dragonrider; the sister Nian is more practical.
+The brother Neru dreams of being a dragonrider, while the sister Nian is more practical.
 The two live at a hold on Ista Island.
 One day, when dragons come to Search, they identify Nian as a good candidate for the queen, but she will not go without Neru.
 The dragons take them both on Search, along with Nian's friend Orla and another boy called Chaum.
 At the Weyr, Orla tells Nian that another girl, named Robina, has been promised the queen.
 The twins work in the infirmary for a day, but on Impression, the queen dragon hatches and Nian Impresses her and learns her name is Quinth.

 The two of them manage to break the egg Neru is next to, revealing a bronze dragon named Larinth, whom Neru impresses.
 Later, in the weyrlings' barracks, N'ru tells Nian that he was upset that she was chosen on Search and he was taken along as a mere afterthought.
 Nian tells him that she never wanted his dream, she wanted him to be happy.
 They contemplate the fact that Nian and Quinth would probably be transferred to another Weyr.
 Quinth assures them that they will always be held together by their dragons, and that they would never be alone.